allianceauth/allianceauth/docs/installation/services/openfire.md

     sudo dpkg -i openfire_4.1.1_all.deb

+### Create Database
+Performance is best when working from a SQL database.
+If you installed MySQL or MariaDB alongside your auth project, go ahead and create a database for openfire:

+    mysql -u root -p
+    create database alliance_jabber;
+    grant all privileges on alliance_jabber . * to 'allianceserver'@'localhost';
+    exit;

 ### Web Configuration
 The remainder of the setup occurs through Openfire’s web interface.
 Navigate to http://example.com:9090, or if you’re behind CloudFlare, go straight to your server’s IP:9090.